 22. Low Pay and No Benefits

 So you accepted the job with the hope that your pay will be reviewed and eventually you’ll be entitled to a number of benefits.
 However, you’ve yet to see a single penny?
-If so, look for another organization and remember to thoroughly read through your contract before accepting your next job offer.
+If so, look for another employment opportunity and remember to thoroughly read through your contract before accepting your next job offer.
 A company that fails to invest in their employees will surely lose good talent.

 23. Lunch Is for Layabouts

-It comes to lunch time, but no one is getting up and taking a break; either everyone is too busy or that the executives expect you to work through your lunch all the time.
+It comes to lunch time, but no one is getting up and taking a break; either everyone is too busy or the executives expect you to work through your lunch all the time.
 It’s so important to take a break from your work and to get some fresh air throughout the day, otherwise you will end up getting bogged down, stressed and tired which will eventually take an emotional toll on you.

 24. Constant Humiliation

-Caitlin Pyle, the founder of Orlando, Florida’s Proofread Anywhere told Fortune, that before beginning her own business she worked for a legal services company with “a sadistic bent.
-Whenever someone would make a mistake, it was common practice for whoever found the mistake to take a screenshot of our system screen and e-mail it to the entire office as a lesson.”
+Caitlin Pyle, the founder of Orlando, Florida’s Proofread Anywhere told Fortune, that before beginning her own business she worked for a legal services company with 'a sadistic bent.
+Whenever someone would make a mistake, it was common practice for whoever found the mistake to take a screenshot of our system screen and e-mail it to the entire office as a lesson'.
 This kind of humiliation is soul-destroying, so if you witness anything of the sort you should run a mile!